luxonis/depthai/depthai_sdk/docs/source/features/ai_models.rst

 SDK supported models
 ####################

-With :ref:`NN Component` you can **easily try out a variety of different pre-trained models** by simply changing the model name:
+With :ref:`NNComponent` you can **easily try out a variety of different pre-trained models** by simply changing the model name:

 .. code-block:: diff